ncvib/NcvibJson/Version 1/README.md

   "zeroCuttingFrequencyVelocity": [1.1, 2.2, 3.3],
   // OPTIONAL.
 Zero cutting frequency at the maximum acceleration in each axis, unit Hz.
   "zeroCuttingFrequencyAcceleration": [1.1, 2.2, 3.3],
   // OPTIONAL.
+Sound level, Maximum value of the sound level "soundLevelMax": 1.1,
+  // OPTIONAL.
+Sound level, Average value of the sound level "soundLevelAverage": 2.2,
+  // REQUIRED/OPTIONAL.
+REQUIRED if soundLevelMax is defined.
+Weighting filter used for the sound level "soundLevelWeight": "C"
+  // OPTIONAL.
+Vibration level, Maximum value of the vibration level "vibrationLevelMax": 1.1,
+  // OPTIONAL.
+Vibration level, Minimum value of the top 10% of the vibration level "vibrationLevelTop10": 2.2,
+  // OPTIONAL.
 Defalut false, true if has overloaded samples "overload":false,
   // REQUIRED enitiy for each column in data
-  // If multiple axis use -V, -L, -T for marking vertical longitudinal transverse axis "entities": ["Time", "Acceleration-V", "Acceleration-L", "Acceleration-T"],
+  // If multiple axis use V, L, T for marking vertical longitudinal transverse axis "vibrationAxes": ["V", "L", "T"],
   // REQUIRED. unit for each column in data
   "units": ["s", "m/s2","m/s2","m/s2"],
   // REQUIRED.